hvmonteiro/hugovmonteiro.net/content/publications/compassion-at-work/index.md

 featured_caption: ""
 categories: ["Society"]
 ---
+# Compassion at Work
+_It’s about recognizing that every individual possesses unique strengths, talents, and the ability to grow_

 Being compassionate basically means being respectful of the power and potential others have inside them.
 It’s about recognizing that every individual possesses unique strengths, talents, and the ability to grow — and honouring that by treating them with dignity, patience, and trust.
 Compassion, in this context, isn’t about rescuing or micromanaging; it’s about creating the conditions for others to thrive.

 >💡 Give your employees the tools to learn a new skill, and then step back and allow them to work things out for themselves.